August 10th observes Vlogging Day and my personal favorite day, Lazy Day.

 Here you’ll learn about some of the major historic events from this day, including some terrible disasters and incredible discoveries.

-Keep reading for more facts about August 10
+Keep reading for more interesting facts about August 10th in history!

 In Tanzania, people attempted to siphon petrol from an overturned fuel tanker which exploded.